Anne Rice: Distancing from Christianity

-Rice publicly announced her disdain for the current state of Christianity on her Facebook page on July 28, 2010:
+Rice publicly announced her disdain for the existing state of Christianity on her Facebook page on July 28, 2010:

-Today I quit being a Christian....
-I remain committed to Christ as always but not to being 'Christian' or to being part of Christianity.
+Today I quit being a Christian. … I remain committed to Christ as always but not to being 'Christian' or to being part of Christianity.
 It's simply impossible for me to 'belong' to this quarrelsome, hostile, disputatious, and deservedly infamous group.
 For ten years, I've tried.
 I've failed.
 I'm an outsider.
 My conscience will allow nothing else.

 Shortly thereafter, she clarified her statement:

 My faith in Christ is central to my life.
 My conversion from a pessimistic atheist lost in a world I didn't understand, to an optimistic believer in a universe created and sustained by a loving God is crucial to me.
 But following Christ does not mean following His followers.
 Christ is infinitely more important than Christianity and always will be, no matter what Christianity is, has been, or might become.

 Following her announcement, Rice's critique of Christianity was commented upon by numerous journalists and pundits.
 In an interview with the Los Angeles Times, Rice elaborated on her view regarding being a member of a Christian church: "I feel much more morally comfortable walking away from organized religion.
 I respect that there are all kinds of denominations and all kinds of churches, but it's the entire controversy, the entire conversation that I need to walk away from right now."
 In response to the question, "How do you follow Christ without a church?"
 Rice replied: "I think the basic ritual is simply prayer.
 It's talking to God, putting things in the hands of God, trusting that you're living in God's world and praying for God's guidance.
 And being absolutely faithful to the core principles of Jesus' teachings."
-Rice participated in the "I Am Second" project in 2011 with a short documentary about her spiritual journey.
+Rice participated in the "I Am Second" project in 2010 with a short documentary about her spiritual journey.
 Rice stated that she was a secular humanist in a Facebook post on April 14, 2013.
-She said that Christ is still central to her life, but not in the way he is presented by organized religion, in a July 28, 2014, Facebook post.
+She said that Christ was still central to her life, but not in the way he is presented by organized religion, in a July 28, 2014, Facebook post.